willwhitney/willwhitney.github.io/index.md

 I'm Will Whitney, a PhD student working with Kyunghyun Cho at NYU.
 Before this I worked with Josh Tenenbaum and Tejas Kulkarni at MIT for my Master's.
 In a past life I started a company and went through Y Combinator.
 I'm also the creator of [Hydrogen](https://atom.io/packages/hydrogen), an interactive coding environment for the Atom text editor, which has been downloaded >1,500,000 times.

 ## Research interests
-Currently I'm working on reinforcement learning for continuous control and representation learning.
+Currently I'm working on representation learning and reinforcement learning for continuous control.
 Previously I worked on generative models with interpretable latent spaces.

-My interests include hierarchical reinforcement learning, structured latent spaces, and robotics.
-I am particularly interested in building agents that understand the world around them, including such concepts as object permanence, locality, and causation.
+My interests include the inductive biases of neural networks, learned structure in latent spaces, and robotics.
+Most recently I've become very interested in questions of sample complexity and expressivity: what makes a function easy or hard to approximate with a neural network?

 ## Publications